Comprehensive Review of Sony A6100 Focus Modes

 6.3 Wildlife Photography

-Recommendation: Use AF-C with Wide Focus Area or Zone Focus Area, and combine with Real-Time Tracking for better tracking accuracy.
+Recommendation: Combine AF-C plus With Wide Focus Area or Zone Focus Area along with Real-Time Tracking for better accuracy in tracking.

 6.4 Macro Photography